lj-ditrapani/make_html/README.markdown

 - Add disable attribute parsing configuration property
 - Add alternate input directory configuration property
 - Add alternate config.json folder path command line argument
-- Fix documentation for post-processing with python modules
-    - main function takes the root (html tag) etree Element and modifies it as neccessary as opposed to returning a new ElementTree
 - Add test to capture that each folder config is copied fresh each time and not overwritten
 - Add more tests